-Fortissimo - Hi-End Integrated Tube Amplifier, offering 100W per channel
+Fortissimo - High-End Integrated Tube Amplifier, offering 100W per channel

 - Designed in Push-Pull technology, combines brutal power with sweet mid-range, exceptional delicacy, and everything one could expect from a truly hi-end equipment

 - A pair of KT-120s allows easy selection of wide range of speakers